rogerpence/powershell-robocopy-windows-backup/README.md

 The command line arguments for backup are the same as for backup-vhdx.

-## Using Luther to backup specified files
+## Using Luther to backup specific files

 RoboCopy doesn't work well with single files, it expects its backup sources being directories.
 There may be times when you want to backup what is essentially a single file.
 Consider backing up a VHDX file itself (not directories inside it--but the file itself).